yas-sim/openvino-model-server-wrapper/README.md

 ```
 ![image](resources/repo-generation.png)

-## How to build gRPC handlers to use the OVMS wrapper without having TensorFlow and TensorFlow-serving-api
+## How to run OVMS wrapper API without having TensorFlow and tensorflow-serving-api

 1. Rename directories
 This operation would make a name space conflict of Python module if you have installed 'tensorflow' and 'tensorflow-serving-api'.
 You must not have those Python modules on your system.
 ```bash